learningequality/kolibri/docs/architecture/frontend_architecture/conventions.rst

 - Make sure to follow the official `Vue.js style guide <https://vuejs.org/v2/style-guide/>`__ when creating Vue components.
 - Keep components stateless and declarative as much as possible
 - For simple components, make *SomeComonent.vue*.
 For more complex components, make *SomeComponent/index.vue* and add private sub-components
 - All user-visible app text should be internationalized.
-See :doc:`i18n` for details
+See :doc:`/references/i18n` for details
 - Avoid direct DOM references and Vue component "lifecycle events" except in special cases
 - Props, slots, and Vuex state/getters for communicating down the view hierarchy
 - Events and Vuex actions for communicating up the view hierarchy
+- If possible, use `<template/>` for conditionals to avoid extra unnecessary nested elements.

 Styling anti-patterns
 ---------------------